Sorrymate's Guide on What To Do in the Event of a Motorcycle Accident

-Sorrymate are motorcycle accident solicitors registered in England in and Wales regulated by the solicitors regulation authority.
-We specialise in personal injury, road traffic accidents and motorbike accident claims.
+Sorrymate are motorcycle accident solicitors registered in England in and Wales and regulated by the Solicitors Regulation Authority.
+We specialise in motorbike accident claims.

 Sorrymate will ensure that your accident claim is dealt only by the best, most dedicated, biker driven bunch of professionals.
 Sorrymate’s Injury team can handle everything from the repairs of your bike, a replacement bike whilst yours is off the road, any personal injury claims and much more and all on a no win no fee basis.

 Make sure you pull over immediately after a bike accident

 What should I do if I've had an accident on my bike?
 Even if your motorbike has not collided with another vehicle, if it has been involved in an accident in any way, you must pull over and stop.
 Ensure that everyone gets to safety.
 Try to ensure you’re out of the way of on-coming vehicles and try to stay on the pavements where possible.

 Failing to stop after a collision is a criminal offence.
 It could land you with a fine, disqualification, or in the worst possible case, prison.
 You should stop and exchange details with any individuals involved.
 Turn off the engine.
 Switch the hazard lights on.